Suthish-A/Amazon-sales-analysis/README.md

 # Amazon Sales Analysis

-# Flipkart-Sales-Analysis
 ## Project Overview:
 Analyzing sales data from Amazon, one of India's leading e-commerce platforms, can provide valuable insights into consumer behavior, popular product categories, seasonal trends, and more.
-Here's an overview of how you might approach a Amazon sales analysis project:
+Here's an overview of how you might approach a Amazon sales analysis project

 ### Data Preparation and Analysis:
 - Load the "Amazon Sales" dataset into PowerBI.